top of page

 One of the biggest questions on everyone’s mind is: “Will my taxes go up?”

-- One-third will see a decrease.
+• One-third will see a decrease.

-- One-third will see no significant change.
+• One-third will notice no significant change.

-Millage Rates and Property Taxes
+Understanding Millage Rates and Property Taxes

-The Reassessment Process The reassessment process started in 2022 when Lackawanna County commissioners hired Tyler Technologies to update the property values.
-This reassessment is based on fair market values, meaning the county is now looking at what your property would actually sell for if it were on the market today.
-Property owners who feel their new assessments are incorrect can challenge them through an appeals process.
-This is an important step, and the county has set up a way for you to file informal reviews and formal appeals to make sure your assessment is accurate.
+The reassessment process started in 2022 when Lackawanna County commissioners hired Tyler Technologies to update property values.
+This reassessment is based on fair market values, meaning the county is now looking at what your property would actually sell for on the market today.

 What Can I Do If My Value Seems Wrong?